God's Gonna Cut You Down: Charts

+Certifications

 Marilyn Manson version

 Marilyn Manson recorded a cover version of the track during sessions for their tenth studio album, Heaven Upside Down, which was released in 2017.
 They performed the song live several times during that album's supporting concert tour.
 Their studio version of the track first appeared on the Ethan Hawke film 24 Hours to Live, the soundtrack of which was issued via Varèse Sarabande on December 8, 2017.
 The song was then released as a standalone digital download and streaming single on October 18, 2019, in tandem with a tour by the band.
 A vinyl picture disc was released on December 13, 2019, and limited to 3,000 copies worldwide.
 The vinyl single features one of Manson's watercolor paintings as its artwork.

 A music video directed by Tim Mattia, who previously directed the video for the Born Villain track "Hey, Cruel World...", was filmed in Joshua Tree, California and was also released on October 18.
 The track peaked at number eight on Hot Rock Songs and at number one on Rock Digital Songs—the band's highest peak on either chart.